NGLSYSX/WAPNet/README.md

         └── gt/
 ```

+In this repository, `Test1` corresponds to the Outdoor-Rain test subset reported in the paper.

 Please replace the dataset paths in the following commands according to your local directory.

 ### CDD-11 Dataset